dylongaddi/codepath-prework/README.md

     - The questions I have revolve around the backend as well as front end frameworks, both of which I would love to learn more about.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
     - I would probably attempt to refactor the way the random pattern is created so that the user could input the length of how long the pattern is.
 Perhaps I would try to  implement easy, medium, and hard difficulties that scale the length of the pattern as well as the time in between each clue.
 I would love to spruce up the design a little bit and try making a more distinct theme with the buttons and audio, and maybe I would try to make a dark mode that flips all the colors of the buttons, text, and website in general.
+I would love to make a modal instead of alert boxes that ask if you would like to play again with the same pattern or a different one.
+It would be cool to be able to share the same pattern with your friends as well as your scores to compete with each other.